-- Timetabled curriculum music of at least one hour each week of the school Music will continue to be delivered once a week at KS3 with a hope to increase uptake at KS4 in the future. - Access to lessons across a range of instruments, and voice Students will continue to have access to private instrumental lessons in school time on piano, drum kit, guitar, violin, flute and clarinet.
-We will continue to promote singing lessons, we have a teacher on stand-by we just need some students. - A school choir or vocal ensemble Our school choir meet regularly.
-We hope to develop our school choir further so that they can perform outside of school at nursing homes or in our feeder schools around Christmas time. - A school ensemble, band or group Guitar club continues to grow, we hope that these students will have the skills to form a band one day. - Space for rehearsals and individual practice There is a piano room where students can individually practice and we plan to develop another room this coming year to make it accessible for students to be able to rehearse.
+- Timetabled curriculum music of at least one hour each week of the school - Music will continue to be delivered once a week at KS3. - Access to lessons across a range of instruments, and voice Students will continue to have access to private instrumental lessons in school time on drum kit, guitar, ukulele, violin, flute and clarinet.
+We will continue to promote singing and piano lessons, we have teachers on stand-by we just need more students to commit to lessons so we can get a regular teacher in.

-- A termly school performance We have two regular termly performances with the plan to introduce another in the remaining term this coming year. - Opportunity to enjoy live performance at least once a year we did this year and plan to do this again this coming year by bringing live music into school for students to access.
+- A school choir or vocal ensemble Our school choir meet regularly.
+This year we hope to find more opportunities for our choir to perform starting in the first term. - A school ensemble, band or group School band meet weekly, this year we would like to add a male singer to band and a reserve drummer.
+We are going to hold auditions and look at starting a 'starter band' too. - Space for rehearsals and individual practice There is a piano room and a second room where students can individually practice.
+They need to book in advance for this. - A termly school performance We are introducing our third termly performance this coming year and hope to continue with this moving forwards. - Opportunity to enjoy live performance at least once a year we have done this for the past two years and plan to do this again this coming year by bringing live music into school for all students to access.
+We also run a trip for KS4 Music students to see the Halle Orchestra.